Jopp-gh/Obsidian-Dune84/Wiki/Pictures.md

 ![Mov-coll-2](https://user-images.githubusercontent.com/48620536/225926038-afdc2964-60b9-4afd-9472-0f1057d99a49.png)

 my goal was to build a compact Movie list / overview to remember watched movies, or to bookmark movies i would like to watch.
 I love good entertainment but i do not study movies, so i keep informations pretty basic.
 This simple movie-catalog should help you skim through your favorites and movies you want to watch in future.
-To start with, add some basic descriptions (of course you can add much more informations if you wish so):
+To start with, add some basic descriptions (of course you can add much more informations if you wish):

 - cover image,
 - title and year (ideally a link to iMDB, eg. [Dune (1984)](https://www.imdb.com/title/tt0087182/)),